leejoonli/code-every-day/log.md

 ## Thoughts

 Added a modal and basic CSS layout.
 Need to add background and probably better buttons/pressables to open and close modal.
 Also should add a start animation to whenever the user presses the initial pressable at the top to show that a new reading has occurred.

+# Day 30 (3/3/2022)

+## Skill Building

+Worked on a database using Python and PostgreSQL

+## Thoughts

+Had to look back on previous notes and examples.
+Should've done more practice with this earlier.